Finding the Best Wireless Router

 This is why Wi-Fi range and coverage is the first feature we analyze when we evaluate a router.
 We’re looking for a wireless router with the best range.
 At the very least, you want a wide enough range so you’ll have no Wi-Fi dead zones in your home or office.
 While most modern routers let you create a mesh (more on that in a bit), we are also interested in the raw power of the base station.

-You not only want to have all your wireless devices connected to the internet, you want to give them enough bandwidth to surf the net smoothly.
+You not only want to have all your wireless devices connected to the internet, but you also want to give them enough bandwidth to surf the net smoothly.
 That is why we put the maximum router speed so high on our list of priorities.
-This is a straightforward requirement, just like with other wireless devices like controllers and speakers – the faster the speed, the better.
+This is a straightforward requirement - the faster the speed, the better.
 Since we are talking about the top Wi-Fi routers, we’ll be looking at the wireless connection first and foremost.
 Modern routers are equipped with Wi-Fi 6 capabilities and employ advanced technologies to provide maximum bandwidth for each device as needed.

 Supported Technologies and Ports